Stott and Sons

 Stott and Sons was an architectural practice in Lancashire between 1847 and 1931.
 It specialised in cotton mills, designing 191 buildings of which 130 were mills or buildings related to the cotton industry.

-Abraham Henthorn Stott was born on 25 April 1822 in the parish of Crompton.
+Abraham Henthorn Stott was born on 25 April 1822 at Crompton in the parish of Prestwich-cum-Oldham.
 He served a seven-year apprenticeship with Sir Charles Barry, the architect of the Houses of Parliament and Manchester Art Gallery.
-Abraham returned to Oldham in 1847 and founded the architectural practice of A H Stott.
+Abraham returned to Oldham in 1847 and founded the architectural practice of A. H. Stott.
 It was known for his innovative structural engineering.
 His brother Joseph Stott in 1866 started his career here before leaving to start his own practice.
 Three of his nine children worked in the practice.
 Jesse Ainsworth Stott became the senior partner.
-Philip Sydney Stott spent three years in the practice before starting his own.
+Philip Sidney Stott spent three years in the practice before starting his own.
 After Abraham's retirement his practice was renamed Stott and Sons.

 History

 Foundation

 The firm of A. H. Stott probably started in Clegg Street, Oldham in 1847.
 The owner, Abraham Henthorn Stott, had finished his architectural apprenticeship with Charles Barry's practice.
 It is thought that he obtained this position through the influence Jesse Ainsworth.
 On 30 December 1851, he married Ainsworth's niece Elizabeth or Eliza Ainsworth.
 The Ainsworths were prominent land and property owners in Oldham; the first identified mill that A. H. Stott designed was a room and power mill, Summervale Mill on Fletcher Street Jesse or Hannah Ainsworth (née Lees).
 The Lees were another prominent Oldham family.